ItalianoFrançaisDeutschEnglish

 4.1.
 Redemptive engine.

-The ground on which the process develops is prepared by the critique of the present state of affairs, founded on abstract ideas of redemptive origin, which also became a redemptive ethic, and then enacted in history by subjects and collective forces traversed by anthropomorphosis.
-The phenomenon operates both in the long terms of continuity and in the passages of crises (wars, revolutions, epidemics, famines).
+The ground on which the process develops is prepared by the critique of the present state of things, founded on abstract ideas of redemptive origin, which also became a redemptive ethic, and then enacted in history by subjects and collective forces traversed by anthropomorphosis.
+It is the mechanism that has allowed imperialism to be presented as "civilization" and the destruction of communal practices as "progress."
+The phenomenon operates both in the long stretches of continuity and in periods of crisis (wars, revolutions, epidemics, famines). ¶ Alongside the historical critique of the present, there has sometimes been the pure fascination with redemption, even liberated from the messianic figure, becoming the "beyond," the process itself.
+This is the case with accelerationism, which proposes to deliberately intensify the process—automation, unlimited technical subsumption, dissolution of vital forms.
+It is the mechanism at its extreme: it no longer merely justifies destruction as progress, but actively pursues it as a means of salvation.

 Index Anthology